10thfloor/fly-autoplacer/README.md

 # Fly Placer

-Fly Placer is a utility for retrieving and displaying region-specific HTTP traffic data for your [Fly.io](https://fly.io) applications.
-By fetching metrics from Fly.io's Prometheus endpoint, it helps you analyze traffic patterns and understand where your application is most used globally.
+Fly Placer is a service that automatically places your [Fly.io](https://fly.io) applications in regions where traffic is originating, if they're not already deployed there.
+By leveraging traffic data from Fly.io's metrics API, it dynamically adds and removes regions based on current traffic patterns.
+The goal is to seamlessly integrate this tool into your Fly deployments for optimal global performance.
+Currently, it is a work in progress or proof of concept (POC).

 ## Features